eBird reviewer utilities—browser extension

 Added functions pull-down

-At the top of the traditional review queue page, the extension adds a hyperlink labeled "Add-ons".
+At the top of the Review Observations page, the extension adds a hyperlink labeled "Add-ons".

 When you hover the mouse pointer over "Add-ons", a list of clickable links to added features pops up.
 You can click the feature that you want to use.